 6105 Rockburn Branch Park Road (West), Elkridge, MD 21075

-This spooky haunted hayride, taking you through eerie trails deep into the woods, is open October 18, 19, 25, and 26.
-Tickets for ages 7 and older are $10 person (a Happy Haunted Hayride geared towards kids ages 2-7 is offered on Sundays).
+This spooky hay ride through the eerie trails to the ghostly dwelling takes you deep in the woods.
+Awaiting you there are haunting tales of ghosts and goblins and horror that tingle the spine!
+Event is co-sponsored by the Elkridge Adult Athletic Association.
+Tickets for ages 7 and older are $10 person, cash only (a Happy Haunted Hayride geared towards kids ages 2-7 is offered on Sundays).
 The Haunted Experience is open from 7 PM to 10 PM.

 Laurel’s House of Horror